dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 + YOLOX-X (largest)
 + YOLOX-L
 + YOLOX-M
++ YOLOX-S
 + YOLOX-Tiny
 + YOLOX-Nano (smallest)

-We will attempt to train all the models above and log the training metrics to Wandb.
+Let's train all the YOLOX models and log the training metrics to Wandb.
+For that, you need to install the YOLOX library following the instructions [here](https://github.com/Megvii-BaseDetection/YOLOX).

+You'd also need to prepare a custom `Exp` file to specify the model and training hyperparameters.
+I will use an existing `Exp` file from my last [blog post](https://dicksonneoh.com/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/#-modeling-with-yolox).

 All you need to do is run the `train.py` script from the YOLOX [repository](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/tools/train.py) and specify `wandb` in the `--logger` argument.